jgorman/johngorman-io/pages/darkest-night-clock.md

   - The appstate.js Redux reducer file is identical.
 - A great way to see exactly how React.js and React Native differ.
 - Both projects store the app preferences state between sessions.

-Let me know if you have any comments or suggestions!